mvolkmann/blog/src/flutter.md

 - Edit the value of `version` in the `pubspec.yaml` file.
   This is a value like `1.0.1+2`.
-  This is used to automatically update `android/local.properties`.
+  It is used to automatically update `android/local.properties`.
   The part before the `+` is a semantic version that is used for the value of `flutter.versionName` and the part after the plus is an incrementing integer